linked-db/linked-ql/site/flashql.md

 - reactivity over query results, not just table events
 - the ability to materialize or keep remote relations hot locally

-Just spin up an instance in-app and run SQL:
+Just spin up a FlashQL instance and run SQL:

 ```js
 import { FlashQL } from '@linked-db/linked-ql/flashql';